Last Updated on April 19, 2022 by Rat Race Running

 Persevere.
 Hold on.
 It will eventually be alright.

 8. Let your actions speak for themselves.

 The good players I play with often are quiet in-game.
 They don’t talk a lot of trash.
-They just play.
+They play.
 They let their game show what other players compensate for by trash-talking.
-Sure, some love to brag, but still, their gameplay back it up.
+Sure, some love to brag, but still, their gameplay backs it up.

 Real Life.
 Don’t lift your own chair.
 Just do your job.
-Let others notice your hard work and lift you up.
+Let others notice your hard work and lift you.
 Words can be empty unless backed up by actions.